MIYR Press

 Digital Object Identifier: https://doi.org/10.53468/mifyr.2025.05.02.01

-Abstract – The rapid digitalization in the banking sector has increased the use of information technology (IT), which in turn has given rise to various forms of cyber deviance.
-This study investigates the relationship between employees’ IT skill levels and the occurrence of cyber deviances among bank employees in Mongolia.
-A quantitative research design was employed, surveying 434 bank employees using a validated 24-item instrument that measures four dimensions of cyber deviance: unauthorized IT access, cyberslacking, computer abuse, and cyberaggression.
-Data was analyzed using factor analysis to confirm the measurement structure and one-way ANOVA to examine differences across IT skill levels.
-The analysis revealed that, overall, IT skill levels did not significantly affect the frequency of cyber deviance.
-However, a notable finding was that employees with advanced IT skills reported a greater tendency to monitor their coworkers’ computer usage, indicating a potential link between technical proficiency and workplace surveillance behaviors.
-These findings underscore the importance of developing targeted cybersecurity policies and training programs within banks, especially in the context of digital transformation.
-By addressing both overt and subtle forms of cyber deviance, the study provides critical insights for enhancing organizational security and employee supervision.
+Abstract – The rapid digitalization of the banking sector has significantly increased employees’ reliance on information technology (IT), thereby creating new opportunities for various forms of cyber deviance in the workplace.
+This study aimed to investigate the relationship between employees’ IT skill levels and the occurrence of cyber deviance among bank employees.
+The study was conducted in the Mongolian banking sector, which has undergone substantial digital transformation in recent years.
+A quantitative research design was employed, and a total of 434 bank employees participated in the study.
+Data were collected using a validated 24-item survey instrument measuring four dimensions of cyber deviance: unauthorized IT access, cyberslacking, computer abuse, and cyberaggression.
+To ensure the robustness of the measurement model, exploratory factor analyses were conducted, followed by one-way analysis of variance (ANOVA) to examine differences in cyber deviance across varying levels of IT skills.
+The results showed that employees’ IT skill levels did not have a statistically significant effect on the overall frequency of cyber deviance.
+However, a notable finding was that employees with advanced IT skills reported a higher tendency to monitor their coworkers’ computer usage.
+This suggests that higher technical proficiency may be associated with informal surveillance behaviors rather than direct engagement in cyber deviance.
+These findings indicate that cyber deviance in banks cannot be explained solely by employees’ technical capabilities but should be understood within a broader organizational and ethical context.
+The study highlights the importance of developing targeted cybersecurity policies, ethical guidelines, and training programs that address both overt and subtle forms of cyber deviance.
+By focusing on employee awareness, supervision practices, and ethical IT use, this research provides practical insights for enhancing organizational security and governance in digitally transforming banking institutions.

 Keywords – Cyber deviance, IT skills, workplace behavior, banking sector, Mongolia